 Can I Eat The Fruit If My Neighbour Owns A Fruit Tree And The Branches Hang Over My Property?

 No. The term "natural product" might be applied to leaves.
-Therefore, even in the event that the leaves cause harm to your property, such as blocking your gutters or pipes, you have no legal claims against the owner of the tree.
+Therefore, even in the event that the leaves cause harm to your property, such as blocking your gutters or pipes, you have no legal claims that may be brought against the owner of the tree.

-If, however, the tree branches that are shedding the leaves are hanging over your yard, or the tree trunk is encroaching on your property, then you have a right to trim those branches up to the property line.
+If, on the other hand, the tree branches that are shedding their leaves are hanging over your yard or if the tree trunk is encroaching on your property, then you have the legal right to prune those tree branches up to the property line.

-Most of a large tree is situated in my yard, the trunk of the tree is located in the yard of my neighbour.
+Although the majority of a large tree is situated in my yard, the trunk of the tree is located in the yard of my neighbour.
 Whose property is the tree?

 The neighbour owns the tree.
-So long as the tree trunk is wholly in the neighbour’s yard, it belongs to the neighbour.
+As long as the tree trunk is completely located within the yard of the neighbour, it is considered to be their property.

 A Storm Knocked Down My Neighbour’s Tree Limb Onto My Property.
 Is He Responsible For The Damages?

-On the other hand, if the tree was not properly maintained and your neighbour knew or should have known that the tree or its branches posed a threat, then your neighbour could be liable for the damages that were caused by the tree.
+On the other hand, if the tree had not been properly maintained and your neighbour knew or should have known that the tree or its branches presented a hazard, then your neighbour could be held accountable for the damages that were caused by the tree.

 My Neighbour’s Tree Looks Like It's Going To Fall On My House.
 What Should I Do?

-The majority of municipalities have enacted regulations that make it illegal for property owners to maintain hazardous conditions on their property.
-However, if you call your municipality, they may remove the tree themselves or order your neighbour to do it.
+The majority of municipalities have enacted regulations that make it illegal for property owners to maintain hazardous conditions on their land.
+If you call your municipality, however, they might cut down the tree themselves or give your neighbour the order to do it.

-- Regardless of if there is property damage, a landowner may file a lawsuit against a neighbour in order to compel the neighbour to trim the branches that encroach the landowner's property.
+- Regardless of whether or not there is damage to the property, a landowner may file a lawsuit against a neighbour in order to compel the neighbour to trim the branches that are growing onto the landowner's property.

 If You Disagree With Your Neighbour About A Tree Or Hedge

-If you and your neighbour disagree about a problem with a tree or hedge, it’s best to try to resolve things informally.
-Problems could include, for example, if you think a hedge is too high or branches from your neighbour’s tree are overhanging into your garden can be problematic, for instance.
+If you and your neighbour have a disagreement regarding a problem with a tree or hedge, the best course of action is to attempt to discuss the situation in an informal manner.
+The fact that you believe a hedge is too high or that branches from a tree belonging to your neighbour are overhanging into your garden can be problematic, for instance.

 Check Who Owns The Tree Or Hedge